Uploading binary data in ITK#

 CMake ExternalData Web3Content Link Upload

-Upload Via CMake and Node.js CLI#
+Option B) Upload Via CMake and Node.js CLI

-npm install --location=global @web3-storage/w3
+npm install -g @web3-storage/w3cli

-w3 token
+w3 login

 Create an w3externaldata bash/zsh function: